symfony/symfony-docs/security.rst

                     ->maxAttempts(3);
         };

-.. versionadded:: 5.3

-    The ``login_throttling.interval`` option was introduced in Symfony 5.3.

 By default, login attempts are limited on ``max_attempts`` (default: 5) failed requests for ``IP address + username`` and ``5 * max_attempts`` failed requests for ``IP address``.
-The second limit protects against an attacker using multiple usernames from bypassing the first limit, without distrupting normal users on big networks (such as offices).
+The second limit protects against an attacker using multiple usernames from bypassing the first limit, without disrupting normal users on big networks (such as offices).

 .. tip::